harishankert/harishankert/README.md

 -->

-ServiceNow Developer with close to 3.5 years of experience in designing, implementing and administering various ITSM, CSM and Integration solutions.
-Areas of expertise include ServiceNow Custom Applications, Integrations, Service Portal, Incident/Problem/Change Management/Case Management with excellent debugging and testing skills
+ServiceNow Developer with close to 3.5 years of experience in Development.
+Experienced in ITSM and CSM Implementation Custom Application Development and Integrations.
+Good knowledge of implementation and customization of Service Portal, Pages and Widgets.
+Excellent in JavaScript, ServiceNow Scripting, UI policies, ACLs, Business Rules, workflows and Client Scripts.
+Worked on Integration of ServiceNow with third-party applications using REST API Good Knowledge of HTML5, CSS3, Bootstrap 3, D3.js, Highcharts and AngularJS Basic knowledge of Selenium, Tricentis Tosca and Python 3